sci-42ver/SICP_SDF/sicp_notes.md

   [See](https://en.wikipedia.org/wiki/Stability_of_the_Solar_System)
 - > A second advantage of prefix notation is that it extends in a straight-forward way to allow combinations to be nested i.e. enforced parentheses which has much less ambiguity.
+- > Expressions such as these, formed by *delimiting* a list of expressions within *parentheses* in order to denote *procedure application*, are called combinations
 - > paraphrasing Oscar Wilde
   [See](https://www.edge.org/response-detail/10765#:~:text=What%20is%20value%3F,and%20the%20value%20of%20nothing%22.)
 - > operators are themselves compound expressions